BagelSeasoning234/Files/README.md

 ## Note for Linux Devices

 "Send to Trash" functionality on Linux-based devices only works with the `trash-cli` dependency.
-Unfortunately, I was unable to find a Java library with Recycle Bin functionality that supported Linux, so I had to rely on this package.
+This was necessary because apparently no Java library has bothered to implement the FreeDesktop.org trash specification on Linux.

 The dependency should be installable from your distribution's package manager, or at the following GitHub page: https://github.com/andreafrancia/trash-cli